Here's a recipe for oven roasted Brussels sprouts with Bacon and Dried Cherries, a side dish that's special enough to be the main attraction.

 - 1 ½ pounds of Brussels sprouts, trimmed and sliced in half

 - ¾ pound of slab bacon or thickly sliced bacon, cut across the grain, into ¼-inch thick strips

 - 1 cup of dried sour cherries (I used the kind that are sweetened with sugar)

 - Freshly ground black pepper

-- While the brussels are roasting, cook the bacon in a large skillet (preferably cast iron) over medium heat, until tender and cooked through, about 10 minutes. (regulate the heat so the bacon doesn’t get too crisp – you want it to cook slowly so it will be tender).
+- While the Brussels are roasting, cook the bacon in a large skillet (preferably cast iron) over medium heat, until tender and cooked through, about 10 minutes. (regulate the heat so the bacon doesn't get too crisp - you want it to cook slowly so it will be tender).
 Spoon out all but 2 tablespoons of fat from the skillet.
-Turn the heat to low.
-Add the cherries and cook, tossing, for 30 seconds or so, until the cherries soften.
-Add roasted brussels to the skillet along with the remaining two tablespoons of olive oil and the balsamic vinegar.
+Turn the heat down low.
+Add the cherries and cook, tossing, for 30 seconds or so, until they soften.
+Add the roasted Brussels to the skillet along with the remaining two tablespoons of olive oil and the balsamic vinegar (3 tablespoons).
 Cook, tossing, for 2-3 minutes to heat everything up and meld the flavors.
 Season with salt and pepper, to taste.
 Serve hot.